304 North Cardinal St.

 - Fall Harvest Charcuterie Board

-Honeycrisp apples are not particularly well-known for baking applications.
-These apples were bred to be eaten fresh, so that their crisp texture and firm flesh can be fully enjoyed.
+Honeycrisp Apples are not particularly well-known for baking applications, as they are usually saved for fresh eating, along with other types of sweet apples.
+These apples were bred to be eaten fresh so that their crisp texture and firm flesh can be fully enjoyed.
 Golden Delicious, Braeburn, and Spartan are traditionally more-common varieties for baking.

-That being said, the crisp texture of honeycrisp does resist becoming mushy when baked, and it does have that excellent and unique flavour.
+That being said, Honeycrisp Apples can be great for baking.
+The crisp texture of Honeycrisp does resist becoming mushy when baked, and it does have that excellent and unique flavor.
 They do taste different when warm in baking, and a true gourmet apple lover would delight in trying them in a baked dish.
 If you find them on sale during harvest, definitely save a few for a top-notch apple pie!

-Both ambrosia and aurora apples make a great substitute for honeycrisp apples in recipes that specifically call for honeycrisp.
-Varieties like Royal Gala, envy, jazz, and pink lady also make good substitutes.
+SweeTango Apples, Ambrosia Apples, Aurora, and Autumn Crisp apples all make a great substitute for Honeycrisp Apples in recipes that specifically call for Honeycrisp.
+Varieties like Gala Apples, Envy Apples, Jazz Apples, and Pink Lady Apples also make good substitutes.